 Over time, the Internet and social media have had a great impact on healthcare and medicine.
 It is now being used by individuals and businesses to communicate, stay connected, and even market or buy/sell products or services.
-The use of social media in healthcare has skyrocketed in the recent years.
-Healthcare companies are now turning to […]

-Over time, the Internet and social media have had a great impact on healthcare and medicine.
-It is now being used by individuals and businesses to communicate, stay connected, and even market or buy/sell products or services.
-The use of social media in healthcare has skyrocketed in the recent years.
+The use of social media in healthcare has skyrocketed in recent years.
 Healthcare companies are now turning to social media platforms to promote awareness, encourage patient engagement, and enhance accurate health messaging.

 Some of the social media platforms available to healthcare companies include social networking sites, wikis, blogs, microblogs, media-sharing sites, and VR and gaming environments.
-Here are some of the ways that social media in healthcare is helping healthcare managers enhance their services and stay connected with the patients:
+Here are some of the ways that social media is helping managers enhance their services and stay connected with the patients:

-Several healthcare companies have begun to utilize social media channels as a part of their training process.
+Several companies have begun to utilize social channels as a part of their training process.
 Trainees are encouraged to use particular hashtags on Twitter or join certain groups to engage one another during training sessions.
 This makes the training process more enjoyable and interactive.
 These training techniques provide trainees with a central location to ask questions and receive prompt responses.
 Social media gives participants the power to provide the trainers with immediate feedback on training sessions.

 Communicate in crisis

-In times of crisis, social media in healthcare can help provide minute-by-minute information to consumers.
+In times of crisis, social media platforms can help provide minute-by-minute information to consumers.
 Through social media, hospitals and other medical organizations can deliver real-time updates on hospital capacity, operation status, and emergency room access.
-Moreover, having a strong and active social media presence facilitates healthcare companies to pass along information shared by organizations such as the Centers for Disease Control, the Red Cross, and or communicate with news outlets.
+Moreover, having a strong and active social media presence facilitates companies to pass along information shared by organizations such as the Centers for Disease Control, the Red Cross, and or communicate with news outlets.